multiscale/muscle3/docs/source/tutorial.rst

     model = Model('reaction_diffusion', elements, conduits)

-Next, we need to connect the compute elements together.
+Next, we need to connect the components together.
 This is done by conduits, which have a sender and a receiver.
-Here, we connect sending port ``state_out`` on compute element ``macro`` to receiving port ``initial_state`` on compute element ``micro``.
+Here, we connect sending port ``state_out`` on component ``macro`` to receiving port ``initial_state`` on component ``micro``.
 Note that these ports are actually defined in the implementations, and not in this configuration file, and they are referred to here.

-The compute elements and the conduits together form a ``Model``, which has a name and those two sets of components.
+The components and the conduits together form a ``Model``, which has a name and those two sets of objects.

 .. code-block:: python